 The Eph women, meanwhile, will go on the road to face the University of Scranton in the first game of a Friday doubleheader at the University of Rochester.
 The 64 women's team are looking to reach the Final Four in Holland, Mich., the weekend of March 16.

 "Overall, we had a great weekend and we gave it our all out there," said Williams men's forward Taylor Epley, who had a game-high 22 points in the NESCAC title game, but whose potential game-winning shot was blocked by Amherst's Allen Williamson.
 "The result wasn't what we wanted, but we're really looking forward to the tournament.
 We think we have a great shot at getting back to Salem."

 To get "back to Salem," the Ephs will have to start by facing the Wesley Wolverines.
-Like Williams,

 The winner of the Williams-Wesley game will play the winner of the Catholic University-College of Staten Island game on March 9, at a site and time to be determined.
 Catholic is the Landmark Conference champion, while Staten Island won the CUNYAC title.